jandauz/zero-trust/ingest/README.md

 ```

 ### Component spec
 Another way to scope component access is to specify the `scopes` in the component manifest.
-The `redis` pub/sub building block as the following manifest:
+The `redis` pub/sub building block has the following manifest:
 ```yaml
 apiVersion: dapr.io/v1alpha1
 kind: Component